17 Things to Know Before Renting a Car in Milan Italy

 14. Follow Milan driving laws

 Following traffic laws is a must when traveling to any location.
 Doing so makes sure that you and other people have a safe experience.
-In particular, you need to watch out for these.
+In particular, be aware of these.

 ✔️ Seat belts: Wearing seat belts is mandatory for all car passengers throughout Italy.
 Remember, safety always comes first.